kazral/Dino_Model/README.txt

-This is a program using OpenGL in C++ to draw a 3d model of a Dino
+This is a program using OpenGL in C++ to draw a 3d model of a Dino.

-Press 's' to spin the entire model!